killinux/redis2-nginx-module/README.markdown

 Name
 ====

-ngx_redis2 - Nginx upstream module for the Redis 2.0 protocol
+ngx_redis2 - Nginx upstream module for the Redis 2.0 protocol hehe

 *This module is not distributed with the Nginx source.* See [the installation instructions](#installation).